SeldonIO/MLServer/docs/examples/kafka/README.md

-# Serving Scikit-Learn models using Kafka Protocol
+# Serving models through Kafka

-Out of the box, `mlserver` supports the deployment and serving of `scikit-learn` models.
+Out of the box, MLServer provides support to receive inference requests from Kafka.
-By default, it will assume that these models have been [serialised using `joblib`](https://scikit-learn.org/stable/modules/model_persistence.html).
+The Kafka server can run side-by-side with the REST and gRPC ones, and adds a new interface to interact with your model.
+The inference responses coming back from your model, will also get written back to their own output topic.

-In this example, we will cover how we can train and serialise a simple model, to then serve it using `mlserver`.
+In this example, we will showcase the integration with Kafka by serving a [Scikit-Learn](../sklearn/README) model thorugh Kafka.

 ## Run Kafka